vodovorot-guides/vodovorot-guides.github.io/ele/raid.md

 **Damage:**
 - Maintain {{ site.data.spell.flame_shock }} on as many targets as possible.
-- Use Earthquake when 2+ targets are together.
+- Use {{ site.data.spell.earthquake} when 2+ targets are together.
 Use {{ site.data.spell.chain_lightning }} when 3+ targets are together.
 - If Echoes of Great Sundering is equipped, prepare a proc for incoming waves of adds.
 - Utilize Spiritwalker's Grace or instant casts as needed when targeted by Wicked Blade, Seismic Upheaval, and Reverberating Eruption.

 **Defensives:**
 - Use {{ site.data.spell.astral_shift }} and {{ site.data.spell.harden_skin}} (if PE talented) as needed for Pulverizing Meteor and Heart Hemorrhage.
-- Because you may take constant damage from Wicked Laceration and Heart Rend, Earth Shield is a good talent option for HPS.
+- Because you may take constant damage from Wicked Laceration and Heart Rend, {{ site.data.talent.earth_shield}} is a good talent option for HPS.

 **Utilities:**
 - If talented, use {{ site.data.talent.wind_rush_totem }} as needed to help raid members running for Stonegale Effigy or Shattering Blast.